ppy/osu-wiki/wiki/Tournaments/UKCC/UKCC8/en.md

 ## Teams

-A list of teams will be released upon the completion of the signup/screening phase
+A list of teams will be released upon the completion of the signup/screening phase.

 ---